Members of the Department

 Mrs Fiona Kirk - HOD

 Never has there been a more exciting time to study this subject.
 Few subjects are as relevant to our everyday lives as Government and Politics.
 Politics is a challenging and rewarding subject examining the dynamics of human interaction and seeks to understand what happens when individuals and groups struggle with one another to achieve their different goals.
-From Boris and Brexit to Trump and Gun Control in the USA, Politics class guarantees interesting and lively debate.
+From Boris and Brexit to Trump and foreign relations with Iran, Politics class guarantees interesting and lively debate.

 Recommended GCSE Subjects and Grades